trxtraining/bcms_s3/README.markdown

     secret_access_key: your AWS secret access key
     bucket: your unique bucket name

+### Configuring S3

+Before you can upload files, you will need to create an S3 bucket (one or more) and configure that.
+You can configure in either:

+	# config/s3.yml
+	bucket: your_project_bucket_name

+Which will use the same bucket in development, testing and production.
+Or in an environment file (if you want buckets for each environment)

+	# config/environments/production.rb
+	config.cms.attachments.s3_bucket = "your_project_bucket_production"

+	# config/environments/development.rb
+	config.cms.attachments.s3_bucket = "your_project_bucket_development"

+## Remaining todos

+1. cname's don't work currently
+2. Attachments are public

 ## Using this module with [Heroku](http://heroku.com)

 If using this module in conjunction with deployment on heroku you should probably turning heroku caching on by setting Cms::S3.heroku_caching in config/initializers/browsercms.rb to true.

 In order to avoid putting your secret AWS key in the s3.yml file, you can take advantage of [heroku's config vars](http://docs.heroku.com/config-vars).
 Use ERB to read the values from the environment.
 This way you can safely commit your s3.yml file to the repository without revealing your amazon credentials.